 Ellerton Abbey (Gilbertine monks)

-12th Century Gilbertine abbey (a mixed order) in Swaledale.
+A twelfth century Gilbertine abbey (a mixed order) in Swaledale.

 Fountains Abbey – (Cistercian monks)

 Fountains was founded on December 27, 1132, by 13 monks from St Mary’s Benedictine Abbey in York.
 They included the Prior Richard and wished to obey a stricter order of life.
 Archbishop Thurstan of York granted land near the River Skell and the monks set up Fountains Abbey against the wishes of Geoffrey, the abbot of St Mary’s.
 Like Rievaulx, Fountains was a daughter of Clairvaux Abbey in Burgundy.
 An experienced monk, Geoffrey D’Ainai, came from France to teach the Cistercian way.
 In 1135 the Dean of York retired to Fountains Abbey.
 His wealth helped it to grow.

 Established at Guisborough (the spelling of the town is different) around 1128 by Robert Bruce of Skelton.

 Founded by Robert Pagnell in 1089 and attached to the abbey of Marmoutier near Tours.
 The present church of Holy Trinity in York’s Micklegate was part of the priory.

 Originally established at Fors near Aysgarth in 1145 by Akar Fitzbardolph.
 Here, the French monks are thought to have perfected the making of Wensleydale cheese.
 In 1156 they moved further down the valley to a new site which they called Jervaulx.
 Jervaulx means Ure Valley as the Ure is the river of Wensleydale.
 Unlike Rievaulx and Fountains this abbey is affiliated to the French monastery of Savigny rather than Clairvaux.

 Kirkham Priory- (Augustinian canons)